 By merging your customers’ data, you’ll be able to create profiles to understand who they are and grasp their expectations and preferences.
 Later, you’ll enrich those profiles with new details whenever consumers contact your organization.

-Before we move on to the details of performing the analysis, we’ll explain one concept that constantly appears whenever talking about customer journeys: journey mapping.
+Before we move on to performing the analysis, we’ll explain one concept that frequently appears in this context: customer journey mapping.

-Customer journey analytics is often confused with journey mapping.
+We’ve explained what customer journey analytics is, but how does it relate to customer journey mapping?
 Both are useful, but they aren’t the same thing.
 Here’s why.

-You can apply customer journey mapping to plan and visualize individuals’ experience on your site or app.
-However, it won’t provide you the details you need to run in-depth analyses.
+You can apply customer journey mapping to plan and visualize individuals’ experiences on your site or app.
+However, it won’t provide you with the details you need to run in-depth analyses.

 Here’s an example of such a map:

 After you’ve built this journey map, you need to dig deeper.
-Break it down into segments that correspond with different phases.
-The classic structure is:
+Break it down into segments that correspond with different phases, which will typically consist of:

 Next, break down each phase further.
 Identify the essential KPIs you’ll track within each section.
 Think of it like a checklist of what consumers can accomplish in a given time during their relationship with your organization.